Comparisons

 The handoff point is when the prototype needs real product infrastructure: a dedicated backend, owned data model, repeatable deploys, logs, billing webhooks, and enough structure for Claude Code, Codex, Cursor, or Copilot to keep making coherent changes.
 At that point, the question stops being "can AI generate a screen?" and becomes "can my agent safely evolve this SaaS for months?"

-Lovable and Bolt are great at what they do — getting something on screen fast.
+Lovable and Bolt are good at what they do — getting something on screen fast.
 But they're prototyping tools, not production foundations.
-If you're serious about building a SaaS product that handles real users, payments, and data, you need a proper codebase with infrastructure.
-Stacknaut gives you that — production-tested, AI-agent-optimized, and running on your own server.
+If you're building a SaaS product that handles real users, payments, and data, you need a proper codebase with infrastructure.
+Stacknaut gives you that: production-tested, AI-agent-optimized, and running on your own server.